 For the longest time, Canary Wharf, and the area around it, was a desert when it came to quality coffee.
-Then along came Taylor Street Baristas, with a second branch in nearby South Quay.
+Then along came Taylor Street Baristas, with a second branch in nearby South Quay (both now gone).
 Also expanding east is Notes, the coffee-and-wine outfit which now roasts its own coffee and boasts five outlets, including King’s Cross, Moorgate and a branch in Canary Wharf tube station.

 The latest Notes is also at Canary Wharf, this time in Crossrail Place, the new station for the Crossrail line.
 It doubles as a shopping centre, which opened in May 2015, despite Crossrail itself being several years from completion.
 Notes is on the ground floor and, in an area where businesses tend to keep to office hours and shut at the weekends, it refreshingly stays open late into the evening, as well as at weekends, serving Notes’ familiar mix of speciality coffee, wine, craft beer and small plates.

 The newer Notes have outstanding designs and Crossrail Place is no exception.
 Even though it lacks the mezzanine level of King’s Cross, Crossrail Place might well be my favourite, squeezing itself into a weird space with some aplomb.
 Needless to say, the coffee is very good as well!

 You can read more of my thoughts after the gallery.